New Distribution Capability (NDC)

 One of the biggest shakeups in the travel tech scene was introduced in October 2012.
 The New Distribution Capability (NDC) was developed by the International Air Transport Association (IATA) to revolutionise the way in which air travel content was distributed and purchased.
 No longer did travellers and travel agents have to trawl through innumerable sources to find the air products they were looking for – NDC allowed deals to be presented on indirect channels with unprecedented ease.

-In this blog post, we will explore the advantages of adopting NDC and how you can use it to stay ahead of the travel tech curve.
+In this guide, we explore the advantages of adopting NDC and how you can use it to stay ahead of the travel tech curve.

 Young woman in black coat looking at the depature boards at an airport with a yellow roller case